-The Humboldtian university structure of overspecialized professors in departments and faculties is still a good ground for basic research, and I would argue that for this purpose it is the best ground.
+The citadel of the societal realm of science remain Mode 1 and its closely guarded CUDOs..The Humboldtian university structure of overspecialized professors in departments and faculties is still a good ground for basic research, and I would argue that for this purpose it is the best ground.
 Basic research does not follow a time schedule.
 Compared to business organizations, the pace of time in most faculties is unhurried.
 Findings in basic research often emerge when the focus is on some neighboring problem (Merton and Barber 2004).
 Such serendipity has a friendly home in faculty research.
 Segments of basic research fit well into graduate assistants' education and into their progress to a doctorate in a chosen specialty.
-Even the best-informed scholars about the modern mode of research in the context of applications admit that Mode 2, has made "surprisingly small contribution" to basic science (Nowotny, Scott and Gibbons 2001, 11).
+Even the best-informed scholars about the modern mode of research in the context of applications admit that

+Mode 2 has made "surprisingly small contribution" to basic science (Nowotny, Scott and Gibbons 2001, 11).